🥳 Skip the subscription. Pay $199 once for lifetime access— See lifetime plans

 What goes into it:

-Engagement quality — whether the likes and comments come from accounts that match the creator's stated audience, or from random/foreign/bot accounts
+Engagement quality — whether the likes/comments come from accounts that match the creator's stated audience, or from random/foreign/bot accounts

-Sponsored Performance baseline — how the creator's sponsored content has historically performed compared to their organic content
+Sponsored Performance baseline — how their sponsored content has performed vs organic

 Also Read: The Complete Influencer Vetting Checklist: Things to Check Before You Partner